My Own Journey to Free Technology

 That desktop was eventually retired in favor of a Windows XP laptop, but by then I had gotten my own personal Dell Dimension series desktop.
 That was the first place I began digging around in the internals such as replacing the mouse cursor with an animated cursor (I templated it from the racoon character in the Gameboy title Links Awakening) and system sounds.
 Issues with games drove me to do my first operating system reinstallation and driver setup, from disks.
 Years later I ended up installing a graphics card, a new hard drive, additional memory, and a wireless adapter.
 It was then that I realized it is even possible to build a computer entirely from individual components.

-But before I had any chance to explore computer building, I brushed paths with GNU/Linux.
+But before I had any chance to explore computer building, I brushed paths with Linux.
 There was a Popular Mechanics article around 2003 or 2004 that detailed turning an Xbox into a full PC by installing some distro.
 I ended up researching what this outlandish “Linux” thing was only to fall in love with the flexible animated GUI (compiz) videos and people showing off Ubuntu with a rotating desktop cube workspace.
 Without a second thought, I went ahead and burned an Ubuntu download to a disk and tried to install it on my Dell Dimension.
 It failed because my BIOS didn’t recognize the disk.
 I also tried installing it on the family laptop only to reach the same issue.
 In retrospect, my noobish self probably just incorrectly burned the disk as a non-bootable or incorrectly formatted media.

 So I gave up for a while on pursuing Ubuntu and refocused my effort on finally building my own PC.
 I drew up some plans around a cube case chassis but never had the money to go through with it until I was old enough to work.